Sandwell Local Plan Frequently Asked Questions

 What are the stages for preparing a new Local Plan?

-In November – December 2023 we held a public consultation on the Draft Sandwell Local Plan.
+Between 6 November 18 December 2023 we held a public consultation on the Draft Sandwell Local Plan.
 We asked residents, business and interested people for their views on our draft planning policies, the places we think development should happen, and the places we think should be protected from development.
 We received over 600 comments and have used this feedback and further technical evidence to improve the Local Plan.
-You can view a digital version of the Draft Sandwell Local Plan on our external consultation website under 'historic documents' or download a PDF of the draft version
+You can view a digital version of the Draft Sandwell Local Plan on our external consultation website under 'historic documents' or download a PDF of the draft version.

 The Council will then decide whether to adopt the new Local Plan.